Assessing the means of a couple for social assistance payments

 Mary's weekly means from capital is €5

 (At the end of the means calculation all Mary and John's sources of income will be added together to get the couple's total means.
 This figure will then be halved to get Mary's weekly means.)

-If you are getting Jobseeker's Allowance, Disability Allowance, Pre-Retirement Allowance or Farm Assist your means are assessed differently.
-Even if your spouse, civil partner or cohabitant is not dependent on you and has income in his or her own right you are entitled to claim a payment for them and for any dependent children you may have.
-Any assessable income they may have is subtracted from the maximum weekly rate of payment for your circumstances.
+For Jobseeker's Allowance, Disability Allowance, Pre-Retirement Allowance or Farm Assist your means are assessed against the maximum household payment for your circumstances.
+Your spouse, civil partner or cohabitant and any dependant children you may have, are included to find the maximum household payment.
+Even if your spouse, civil partner or cohabitant is not dependent on you and has income in his or her own right, any assessable income they may have is subtracted from the maximum weekly rate of payment for your circumstances.

 For example, if you are married and have two children under 12 years of age and apply for JA, the maximum family payment you could get is €409.70 (this figure is made up of personal rate of €203 plus a qualified adult rate of €134.70 and two qualified child increases of €38).
 Any assessable income you or your spouse has is deducted from this family payment.
 (Income from some sources is not assessed and there are disregards for income from employment, see our document, Work and Jobseeker's Allowance for more information.)